ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

      * @param amount - The amount of @param token that the user wants to claim from the vault.
      * @param distination - The destination address that the assets would be transfered to.
      */
-    function claim(address token, uint256 amount, address distination) external;
+    function claim(address token, uint256 amount, address recipient) external;

     /// *** function signatures for commands of Exocore validator set forwarded by Gateway ***

     /**
-     * @notice Exocore validator set calls this through Gateway contract to grant the withdrawal from Exocore
+     * @notice This should only be called by Exocore validator set through Gateway to update user's involved
-     * to clien chain by unlocking the corresponding assets in the vault.
+     * lastly updated token balance.
      * @dev Only Exocore validato set could indirectly call this function through Gateway contract.
-     * @param withdrawer - The address of specific withdrawer that Exocore validator set grants for withdrawal.
+     * @dev This function could be called in two scenaries:
+     * 1) Exocore validator set periodically calls this to update user principle and reward balance.
-     * @param token - The address of specific token that Exocore validator set grants for withdrawal.
+     * 2) Exocore validator set sends reponse for the request of withdrawPrincipleFromExocore and unlock part of
+     * the vault assets and update user's withdrawable balance correspondingly.
-     * @param amount - The amount of @param token that Exocore validator set grants for withdrawal.
+     * @param info - The info needed for updating users balance.
      */
-	function unlock(address withdrawer, address token, uint256 amount) external;
+    function updateUsersBalance(UserBalanceUpdateInfo[] calldata info) external;
 }
 ```